kriszyp/msgpackr/README.md

 See the benchmark.md for more benchmarks and information about benchmarking.

 ## Custom Extensions
-You can add your own custom extensions using by using the addExtension function:
+You can add your own custom extensions, which can be used to encode specific classes in certain ways.
+This is done by using the `addExtension` function, and specifying the class, extension type code (a number from 0-127, but 72 is reserved for records), and your pack and unpack functions (or just the one you need).
+You can use msgpackr encoding and decoding within your extensions, but if you do so, you must create a separate Packr instance, otherwise you could do override data in the same encoding buffer:
 ```
-import { addExtension } from 'msgpackr'
+import { addExtension, Packr } from 'msgpackr';

 class MyCustomClass {...}

+let extPackr = new Packr();
 addExtension({
 	Class: MyCustomClass,
 	type: 11, // register our own extension code (a type code from 0-127)
 	pack(instance) {
 		// define how your custom class should be encoded
-		return Buffer.from(instance.someString)
+		return extPackr.pack(instance.myData); // return a buffer
 	}
 	unpack(buffer) {
 		// define how your custom class should be decoded
-		let instance = new MyCustomClass()
+		let instance = new MyCustomClass();
-		instance.someString = buffer.toString()
+		instance.myData = extPackr.unpack(buffer);
-		return instance
+		return instance; // decoded value from buffer
 	}
-})
+});
 ```

 ### Additional Performance Optimizations